chunfoong/Machine-Learning-CZ4041/README.md

 ## prerequisite

-none - Used the libraries are offered directly from Google Colab
+none - Used libraries that are offered from Google Colab

 Enable Google free tier GPU to run the code